haorancui01/eCommerce-website-powered-by-Elastic-Search/ElasticSearchSettingUp/ElasticSearch.md

 ![elastic cloud](/images/elasticcloud.png)

-# 1. Using Elastic Search

 There are some ways to use Elastic Search:

 1. Using REST API to deploy Elastic Search and make intergration with eCommerce website.
 Low Level and High Leve Elastic Search API, such as NEST API, JavaScript API.
-2. Using App Search to deploy Elastic Search
+2. Using App Search to deploy Elastic Search.

+   App Search and search UI are more quciker to deploy and configure for general Elastic Search usage.

 Considering the time limitation and whole team's ability, App Search is better option.

 # 2. Importing Data into Elastic Search
-Although we use App Search to make the intergration with the eCommerce website, and App Search offer the importing data by just simpley uplaod the data set in JSON format, an issue was found when we were trying to
+Although we use App Search to make the intergration with the eCommerce website, and App Search offers the data importing by just simply upload the data set using JSON format, issues was found when we were trying to upload the JSON file into Elastic Search.

+## 2.1 Import data method chosen

+To import data into Elastic Search, there are several ways to accomplish it.

+1. API

+   This method includes using cURL and PostMan.
+   A issue with API importing data is about cURL, they way to use is a bit time-comsuming under Windwos OS, and since we have not touch with cURL and REST API before.
+   The way to import data in Postman is more easier for us.

+2. Kibana console

+3. App search

+Issues were found:
+App Search reuqires

+---

 Using Kibana console to create and import data set